 Can I keep meeting with my current therapist?

-YES!
-I recommend that you do.
+Yes!
+This is called “Adjunct EMDR Therapy.”
+I recommend that you do meet with your current therapist.
 A long-term therapeutic relationship with a trained professional helps you unlearn old patterns and keeps you feeling stabilized over time.
-The prep session we have will help us develop a plan that is in line with your therapy, and I will seek your therapist’s or psychiatrist’s perspective.
+We will develop a plan that supports your other therapy work, and share info with your therapist or psychiatrist.

-Intensive work with me is a great option for you if you’re an adult with traumatic memories and you:
+Intensive work with me is a great option for you if you’re an adult and you:

-When we do our free phone consultation, I’ll ask you a little more about yourself, and if I don’t think this approach is a good fit for you, I’m happy to refer you to someone else.
-While you can take the initial call from anywhere in the world, you will be asked to be present in the state of California at the time of treatment.
+When we talk, I’ll ask you a little more about yourself, and if I don’t think this approach is a good fit for you, I’m happy to refer you to a better option.

 Imagine a life where your mind doesn’t see a threat around every corner, where you feel brave and whole.
 That’s where we’re headed!